ehcache/ehcache.org-site/documentation/2.8/apis/cache-event-listeners.md

 performance and thread safety issues depending on what their listener is doing.

-## Implementing a CacheEventListenerFactory and CacheEventListener <a name="Implementing-a-CacheEventListenerFactory}
+## Implementing a CacheEventListenerFactory and CacheEventListener <a name="Implementing-a-CacheEventListenerFactory"/>
 A CacheEventListenerFactory is an abstract factory for creating cache event listeners.
 Implementers should provide their own concrete factory, extending this abstract factory.
 It can then be configured in `ehcache.xml`.